Peter-Choah/Peter-Choah/README.md

 - 👋 Hi, I’m Peter WSC
 - This account is for mostly for self studying or projects I have completed.

+**Currently working on**
-- Currently working on C with the K&R book.
+- C with the K&R book.
+- Setting up websites with React and Vercel

 <!---
 Peter-Choah/Peter-Choah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.